|Get Better. Faster.

 |Dr. Silberman specializes in regenerative injections, prolotherapy injection

-Prolotherapy is a treatment where a solution, most commonly dextrose, is injected into
+Prolotherapy or prolo is a treatment where a solution, most commonly dextrose, is

-unhealthy ligament, tendon, muscle or joint to stimulate a local inflammatory response.
+tendon, muscle or arthritic joints to stimulate a local inflammatory response.
+Your body

-Your body then induces a healing response through its own production of growth factors
+then induces a healing response through its own production of growth factors and other